VariantSync/Vatras/README.md

 The library is organized as follows:

 - [src/Framework](src/Framework) contains the definitions of our formal framework, defined in Section 4 in our paper.
-  You can find the core data types in [Definitions.lagda.md](src/Framework/Definitions.lagda.md).
+  Here, you can find the core data types in [Definitions.lagda.md](src/Framework/Definitions.lagda.md).
   Soundness and completeness are defined in the [Properties](src/Framework/Properties) sub-directory.
   Definitions for expressiveness and other relations are in the [Relation](src/Framework/Relation) sub-directory.
   Theorems for proving completeness, soundness, and expressiveness based on their relationships (Section 4.5) are within the [Proof](src/Framework/Proof) sub-directory.